Test Your Browser & Fonts

 The top line at left should be in Russian, the next line in Greek, the third in Hebrew.

-There should be eight Chinese characters at the left, the top row traditional (blue), the lower row simplified (red).
+There should be ten simplified Chinese characters at the left, colored red.

-𦮙The extremely rare character at the left looks like two crossed double pitch forks with a double-crossed line above them.
+𦮙 icon The extremely rare Chinese character at the left looks like the graphic on the right.
 If it appears that way, then you almost certainly have a fuller font set than you will ever need.

 Return to top